 Peanut Tofu Buddha Bowl (Vegan and Gluten-Free)

-Grain buddha bowl recipes are hands down one of my favorite ways to eat.
+Grain Buddha bowl recipes are hands down one of my favorite ways to eat.
 I love how incredibly customizable they are based on what you have on hand.
-Grab a grain, like brown rice for this version, a protein, like my peanut tofu and finish the entire think off with a drinkable sauce and plenty of veggies.
+Grab a grain, like brown rice, for this version, a protein, like my peanut tofu, and finish the entire thing off with a drinkable sauce and plenty of veggies.

-We eat this tofu buddha bowl at least once a month, but my sweet potato buddha bowl, tofu rice bowl, winter buddha bowl, and coconut Thai buddha bowls are also popular favorites in my house.
-Vegan buddha bowls are like a salad, but heartier!
+We eat this tofu Buddha bowl at least once a month, but my Sweet Potato Buddha Bowl, Tofu Rice Bowl, Winter Buddha Bowls, and Coconut Thai Buddha Bowls are also popular favorites in my house.
+Vegan Buddha bowls are like a salad but heartier!

 The Best Peanut Tofu With Vegetables And Rice

 • Vegetables.
-Roasted broccoli pairs with fresh spinach and shredded carrots!
-Roasted sweet potatoes, Brussels sprouts, butternut squash or hearty beets would also be a great sub for the broccoli.
-I really like a fresh green with this bowl, and arugula, chopped kale, microgreens or other fresh leafy greens would also work.
+Roasted broccoli pairs so well with the fresh spinach and shredded carrots!
+Roasted sweet potatoes, roasted carrots, Brussels sprouts, butternut squash, or hearty beets would also be a great sub for the broccoli.
+I really like a fresh green with this bowl, and arugula, chopped kale, microgreens or other fresh leafy greens can be substituted for the spinach.

 • Tofu.
 A must!
 My peanut tofu is so delicious in this recipe– you have to try it!
 Even if you think you don’t like tofu.
 More on that below.

 • Chickpeas.
-To make this buddha bowl incredibly nourishing and satisfying, I’m using a combo of both chickpeas and tofu for a double source of plant-based protein and fiber.
+To make this Buddha bowl incredibly nourishing and satisfying, I’m using a combo of both chickpeas and tofu for a double source of plant-based protein and fiber.
+As a dietitian, I’m on a mission to get all of us to eat more beans and adding in chickpeas to this bowl is an easy way to increase your bean intake.

 • Peanut Sauce.
 Drinkable!
 This one is a workhorse in my kitchen, and shows up in these tofu spring rolls, farro salad and my tofu lettuce wraps.